ikskuh/LoLa/Documentation/README.md

 LoLa is a small programming language developed to be embedded in games.
 It's not meant as a scripting language to create games with but as language to be programmed *in the game* by the player.

-The design goals of the language were:
+The design goals of the language are:

 - Easy to learn
 - Small set of language features